MathsandDataNYU/web/content/seminar.md

 Joint work with Ju Sun (Stanford), Qing Qu (Columbia), Yuqian Zhang (Columbia), Yenson Lau (Columbia) Sky Cheung, (Columbia), Abhay Pasupathy (Columbia)

+---

+#### <a name="gitta"></a> Gitta Kutyniok

+Deep neural networks show impressive results in a variety of real-world applications.
+One central task of them is to approximate a function, which for instance encodes a classification problem.
+In this talk, we will be concerned with the question, how well a function can be approximated by a deep neural network with sparse connectivity, i.e., with a minimal number of edges.
+Using methods from approximation theory and applied harmonic analysis, we will first prove a fundamental lower bound on the sparsity of a neural network if certain approximation properties are required.
+By explicitly constructing neural networks based on certain representation systems, so-called $\alpha$-shearlets, we will then demonstrate that this lower bound can in fact be attained.
+Finally, given a fixed network topology with sparse connectivity, we present numerical experiments, which show that already the standard backpropagation algorithm generates a deep neural network obeying those optimal approximation rates.
+Interestingly, our experiments also show that restricting to subnetworks, the learning procedure even yields $\alpha$-shearlet-like functions.
+This is joint work with H. B\"olcskei (ETH Zurich), P. Grohs (Uni Vienna), and P. Petersen (TU Berlin).